 This wooden “understructure” is elevated and supported by a concrete grade beam, drilled concrete piers, sonotubes, pad & blocks, or some combination of these 4 systems.
-When repairing a pier & beam home, it is vital to choose a qualified foundation repair company due to the major differences from a slab foundation.
-Our team of specialized evaluators and construction staff have many years of training with the highest quality materials for “vintage homes” and pier & beam foundations.
+When repairing a pier and beam foundation, it is vital to choose a qualified foundation repair company.
+You need someone who understands the major differences between pier and beam foundation repair and slab foundation repair.